Film and television adaptations of video games: Japan

 Japan starts working on films adapted from video games in 1986: two anime films Super Mario Bros.: The Great Mission to Rescue Princess Peach! and Running Boy: Star Soldier's Secret, and a live-action sport short film Game King: Master Takahashi VS Master Mori Clash!
-Great Battle, were the first three from Family Computer and Nintendo Entertainment System games released in July 20, 1986.
+Great Battle, were the first three from Family Computer and Nintendo Entertainment System games released on July 20, 1986.
 Hudson Soft commissioned Star Soldier's Secret and Game King as a double feature to promote Star Soldier, but it was a box office failure and pulled from theaters earlier than anticipated due to clash with Super Mario Bros.; it was later released on VHS containing two films.
 Super Mario Bros.: The Great Mission to Rescue Princess Peach! was followed by short films and OVA between 1989 and 1995.

 The first live-action feature film adapted from a video game in Japan was the 1988 direct-to-video film Mirai Ninja, based on the Namco arcade game of the same name, although the film was premiered in Tokyo on October before the video game was released the following month.

 A two-episode OVA titled Tengai Makyō Ziria Oboro-hen (天外魔境 自来也おぼろ変), based on a series of role-playing video games Tengai Makyō by Oji Hiroi and Red Company, was made and released in 1990.
-A 50-minute adult animated dark fantasy OVA titled Wizardry was produced by TMS Entertainment in February 20, 1991, based on Wizardry: Proving Grounds of the Mad Overlord by Andrew C. Greenberg and Robert Woodhead; the OVA depicts graphic violence and death, a rare feat for any adaptations of video games in the 1990s that introduces complex, mature themes.
+A 50-minute adult animated dark fantasy OVA titled Wizardry was produced by TMS Entertainment on February 20, 1991, based on Wizardry: Proving Grounds of the Mad Overlord by Andrew C. Greenberg and Robert Woodhead; the OVA depicts graphic violence and death, a rare feat for any adaptations of video games in the 1990s that introduces complex, mature themes.
 Between 1991 and 1993, anime films and television series based on Dragon Quest: The Adventure of Dai were released.